CARD CARRYING

 “Have the police ID’d the caller’s phone number?”

-“Silent Eye no longer keeps track of that kind of information,” said Sam.
+“Silent Eye no longer keeps that kind of information,” said Sam.
 “That way they can guarantee anonymity.
 Best way to defeat a subpoena.”

 “So what do they do when someone calls?”